SoulBeaver/SpriteSheetProcessor/README.md

 How much of it is done?
 Not much.
 You can convert a text metadata file from [Sprite Sheet Packer](http://spritesheetpacker.codeplex.com/) to yaml and it extracts your sprites via the command line.

+#### Dependencies

+Please note that the [Spek testing framework](http://jetbrains.github.io/spek/download.html) isn't on maven yet and must be downloaded and added manually.

 *Licensed under Apache 2.0*